Whitman Knapp

-Percy Whitman Knapp (February 24, 1909 – June 14, 2004) was a United States district judge of the United States District Court for the Southern District of New York.
-Previous to that service, he led a far-reaching investigation into corruption in the New York City Police Department from 1970 to 1972.
+Percy Whitman Knapp (February 24, 1909 – June 14, 2004) was a United States district judge for the United States District Court for the Southern District of New York from 1972 to 2004.
+He, beforehand, led an investigation into corruption in the New York City Police Department from 1970 to 1972.

 Early life and education

 Born on February 24, 1909, in New York City, New York, Knapp was the son of Wallace Percy Knapp, a wealthy lawyer in New York.
 His mother was killed in a horse riding accident in Central Park when he was only three years old.
 He attended The Browning School, graduating in 1927, The Choate School (now Choate Rosemary Hall), graduating in 1927, and Yale University, graduating in 1931 with a Bachelor of Arts degree.
 He went on to Harvard Law School, where he was editor of the Harvard Law Review, graduating in 1934 with a Bachelor of Laws.
 He married Elizabeth Mercer shortly after graduation.